Seagate/cortx-hare/rfc/6/README.md

 * Mero ‘confd’ services SHALL be collocated with Consul server agents.
 * Several ‘confd’ service SHALL NOT be running on the same node.
 * Several Mero servers MAY be running on the same node.
+* Several S3 servers MAY be running on the same node.